-There’s a lady who lives in Rurrenebaque, a small town in the forests of Bolivia, who has seen and smelt things so hideous, so repulsive that few people would be able to stomach them.
-You see, she has a washing machine, and she offers to clean the laundry of travellers who have come back from adventures in the Jungle.
-And most of these travellers are, frankly, unprepared for long slogs without proper washing facilities and as a result… they stink.
-I know, I’ve been one of them, and it was so repulsive that I was ashamed to be handing the poor woman a bag of fetid clothes and my cheap Peruvian sleeping-bag.
+There's a lady who lives in Rurrenebaque, a small town in the forests of Bolivia, who has seen and smelt things so hideous, so repulsive that few people would be able to stomach them.
+You see, she has a washing machine, and she offers to clean the laundry of travelers who have come back from adventures in the Jungle.
+And most of these travelers are, frankly, unprepared for long slogs without proper washing facilities and as a result... they stink.
+I know, I've been one of them, and it was so repulsive that I was ashamed to be handing the poor woman a bag of fetid clothes and my cheap Peruvian sleeping-bag.

-Snugpak understand this lady’s woes, and the fact that a sleeping bag which has to accompany you on warmer climate adventures is going to start to hum, so they’ve developed a line of bags which have features to ward off the jungle and the stench.
+Snugpak understands this lady's woes, and the fact that a sleeping bag which has to accompany you on warmer climate adventures is going to start to hum, so they've developed a line of bags which have features to ward off the jungle and the stench.

 The Travelpak line is a selection of 5 sleeping bags with different warmth ratings, but all with antimicrobial and antibacterial treatments to stop your sweat from building up a nice stinky breeding ground.
 And they're made from a highly breathable and wicking fabric which means you shouldn't get too clammy in the heat.

 I went for the Travelpak 3, because I'm not in Bolivia any more, and it's flippin' cold at the top of the Picos mountains in Spain - where I did some of the testing on this bag.